rradczewski/ymmv/about.md

 ## What I do

-While I'm happy to get involved in all the aspects of a team working together to create software, I am also perfectly happy with focusing on a well-outlined role in a development team.
-I'm a proficient programmer, but also an experienced mentor and leader.
+I'm happy to consult in all the aspects of a team working together to create software.
+I'm a proficient programmer, but also an experienced coach and trainer..

 ### Coaching / Training